Counting linearly polarized gluons with lattice QCD

 Measuring TMDs inside a hadron has been indicated possible due to the development of parton physics on the lattice in the past few years, which includes but is not limited to quasi-PDFs and Large Momentum Effective Theory (LaMET)~\cite{Ji:2013dva,Ji:2014gla}, pseudo-PDFs~\cite{Radyushkin:2017cyf,Radyushkin:2019mye}, lattice cross sections~\cite{Ma:2014jla}.
 These approaches have made significant progress on PDFs, meson distribution amplitudes, generalized parton distributions, etc (see, e.g.,~\cite{Cichy:2018mum,Ji:2020ect} for recent reviews of LaMET).
 Especially, the TMDs defined with staple-shaped Wilson line operators have been considered recently within the framework of LaMET, see~\cite{Ji:2019sxk,Ji:2019ewn,Ebert:2019okf,LatticeParton:2020uhz,Ji:2021uvr,Zhang:2022xuw} and references therein.
 The gluon-TMDs have also been considered very recently~\cite{Schindler:2022eva,Zhu:2022bja}.

-In this work, we will show that the linearly polarized gluons inside an unpolarized hadron are feasible on the lattice with the help of LaMET.
+In this work, we will show that evaluating the linearly polarized gluons inside an unpolarized hadron is feasible on the lattice with the help of LaMET.
 Our unambitious but practical idea is to calculate the ratio of $h_{1}^{\perp g}$ and the unpolarized gluon TMD $f_1^g$ in $(x,\vect{b}_T)$-space so that future lattice simulations can help to reveal the scale of the linearly polarized gluons.
-To achieve this purpose, we define the Euclidean version of this ratio, which can be simulated on the lattice.
-We will show that this ratio is free of ultraviolet (UV) divergences so that one can take the continuum limit of the lattice data smoothly.
-The subtraction of the soft factor is not necessary as well.
-Furthermore, perturbative matching is not needed at least at the one-loop level, which further simplifies the calculation.
+To achieve this purpose, we define the Euclidean version of this ratio, which can be simulated on the lattice. {In the large hadron momentum limit the degree of polarization can be recovered with this ratio.}

 To start with, let us first review the gluon TMDs.
 In QCD, the TMDs of the gluon in an unpolarized hadron with momentum $P$ are defined with the matrix element of the gluon field strength correlator~\cite{Mulders:2000sh}